biodash/biodash.github.io/content/codeclub/S02E07_ggplot2_part2/index.md

 ## 2 - Adding a plot layer

-To get an even better sense of the distribution of bill lengths, and also of our sample sizes, we may want to add the raw data points to our boxplot:
+To get an even better sense of the distribution of bill lengths, and also of our sample sizes, we may want to add the raw data points to our boxplot using `geom_point()`.

+(You may have noticed that in the previous plot, a Gentoo Penguin outlier was shown as a point.
+To prevent plotting that point twice, we will add `outlier.shape = NA` to the boxplot call, a somewhat roundabout way of saying that we don't want to plot outliers.)

 <div class="highlight">